How we can help

 - Curriculum Alignment Tool

 - Curriculum Innovation Fund: PCIP created this fund to provide academic units with support for innovative curriculum projects at the program and course level.
-The GMCTL administers this fund of approximately $250,000 per year for 2012 to 2016.

 In each case, we check in regularly to keep the project rolling.